 The state’s investigation into its activities appeared to have hit a dead end.
 The company, which runs the site Smartcruiser.com, had sued one of its customers and me in an effort to silence its critics.
 And it was issuing press releases at a regular clip, touting its Better Business Bureau rating and obsession with customer service.

 But late last week, in an unexpected twist, Florida regulators filed an amended notice of intent to issue a cease and desist order (PDF) with more detailed charges against Lake Worth, Fla.-based Smolinski and Associates, Inc., which, in addition to doing business as Palm Coast Travel and Smartcruiser.com, also operates under the names Smart Travel Group, Smart Cruiser Holdings and Tripsmart.
-(Update: A hearing has been set for April 8.
+(Update: They have scheduled a hearing for April 8.
 Here’s the docket.)
 Any way you read the latest claims, it’s clear that Florida’s Department of Financial Services has no intention of letting this case fade away.
 (Here’s the first notice, for comparison purposes.)